 Degree completion starts with an application.
-For the past four years, the State Council of Higher Education for Virginia has partnered with the Virginia Secretary’s Office on Education, the Council of Independent Colleges in Virginia and national education non-profit ECMC to coordinate Virginia College Application Week (VCAW).
+For the past five years, the State Council of Higher Education for Virginia has partnered with the Virginia Secretary’s Office on Education, the Council of Independent Colleges in Virginia and national education non-profit ECMC to coordinate Virginia College Application Week (VCAW).
 Today, we continue to carry on this annual event, as we work toward increasing the number of students accessing and succeeding in higher education throughout the commonwealth.
-This year’s events will be held during the week of November 13–17.
-The purpose of College Application Week is to provide a structured opportunity and resources for Virginia high school seniors to apply to at least one postsecondary institution.
-In 2016, over 10,000 applications were submitted to institutions throughout the event week.
+This academic year’s events will be held during the week of November 12–16, 2018.
+The purpose of Virginia College Application Week is to provide a structured opportunity and support for underresourced Virginia high schools to assist seniors in applying to at least one postsecondary institution.

 Host Sites Receive the Following:

-- Access to the Virginia College Application Week 2017 web portal
+- Access to the Virginia College Application Week 2018 website with site coordinator tab

 - Access to select college application VCAW fee waivers